logo

 speaker

 Oh, good morning.
 Thanks for taking the question.
 It's Matt sitting in for Dave this morning.
 I just wanted to ask about the broadband business.
-I think you've referenced in your remarks or maybe it was just in the press release, higher deactivations, you know, due to promotions and competition and so on.
-But there's also reference to success in increasing the percentage of subscribers who are bundled, which usually would have, I would think, a turn benefit.
-So maybe if you can put those into context and maybe share what kind of turn reduction or other benefits you're getting from bundling these subscribers together, it'd be helpful.
+I think you referenced in your remarks, or maybe it was just in the press release, higher deactivations. due to promotions and competition and so on.
+But there's also reference to success in increasing the percentage of subscribers who are bundled, which usually would have, I would think, a churn benefit.
+So maybe if you can put those into context and maybe share what kind of churn reduction or other benefits you're getting from bundling these subscribers together, it'd be helpful.
 Thanks.

 speaker

-So it's, you know, what you're seeing is, you know, the general market is generally slowing, whether or not it's on the wireline or the wireless side.
-And there's a number of factors there.
-One is population growth, particularly newcomer growth is going to be, you know, more sustained than what we would have thought given new policies, you know, that has an impact on housing starts.
-And as penetration increases in both segments, you'll just kind of see a slowing of market growth, although the markets are continuing to grow in that environment.
-We're continuing on the wireline side, continuing to take share away from our competitors or taking a larger share of new market growth.
+So what you're seeing is the general market is generally slowing, whether or not it's on the wireline or the wireless side, and there's a number of factors there.
+One is population growth, particularly newcomer growth is going to be you know, more sustained than what we would have thought given new policies, you know, that has an impact on housing starts, and as penetration increases in both segments, you'll just kind of see a slowing of market growth, although the markets are continuing to grow.
+In that environment, we're continuing, on the wireline side, continuing to take share away from our competitors or taking a larger share of new market growth.
 And that's because of our product superiority with fiber.
 And we have a particularly strong mix of customers coming in on the high speed tiers.
-Now, you know, it is a highly competitive pricing environment right now.
-Again, again, both in wireless and wirelines.
-So you're seeing when you're talking about the activations, you're seeing the impact of some of our competitors choosing to protect market share at any and all costs.
-And you're seeing that in some results of our of our peers where we're particularly since you asked me about wireline, you're seeing serious compression on both revenues and our poo on the wireline side.
+Now, it is a highly competitive pricing environment right now, again, both in wireless and wireline.
+So you're seeing when you're talking about deactivations, you're seeing the impact of some of our competitors choosing to protect market share at any and all costs.
+And you're seeing that in some results of our peers. where particularly, since you asked me about wireline, you're seeing serious compression on both revenues and ARPU on the wireline side.
 We're doing it differently.
-As you can see, our revenue growth is is growing nicely on our Internet.
-Our poo has been growing.
-And that's a factor of our go to market approach.
-Matt, we have we're loading customers in at the high at the high speed tiers, which has higher our poo.
-We are being very diligent in the customers we're bringing in on the premium brand.
-So always favoring Bell over over Virgin.
-And that applies both the Internet and wireless.
-And of course, there's there's the benefit of of lower churn for customers who buy more than one product from us.
+As you can see, our revenue growth is growing nicely.
+On our internet, ARPU has been growing.
+And that's a factor of our go-to-market approach Matt, we're loading customers in at the high speed tiers, which has higher ARPU.
+We are being very diligent in the customers we're bringing in on the premium brands, so always favoring Bell over Virgin.
+And that applies both to internet and wireless.
+And of course, there's the benefit of lower churn for customers who buy more than one product from us.
 So I said it probably five times in my opening remarks.
-It's it's that you've got to be really disciplined in an environment like this, getting the right load on the right brands and not chasing every single load at all costs, because that's not a winning formula.
-And we made we made that call.
-And I think you see it in the in the margin expansion.
-And I think in the long run, it's going to help us, particularly as prices stabilize because they're going to have to.
+It's that you've got to be really disciplined in an environment like this, getting the right loads on the right brands and not chasing every single load at all costs, because that's not a winning formula.
+And we made that call.
+And I think you see it in the margin expansion.
+And I think in the long run, it's going to help us, particularly as prices stabilize, because they're going to have to.

 speaker

 Thanks.
-And maybe a quick follow up.
+And maybe a quick follow-up.
 Your views on convergence.
-I mean, there's some who view it as a more of a defensive strategy, but you're kind of reference your share gains and so on.
-Like for Bell, are you looking at your converged offering as more of an offensive strategy or is it, you know, defensive to protect what you have?
+I mean, there's some who view it as a more of a defensive strategy, but you kind of referenced your share gains and so on.
+Like for Bell, are you looking at your converged offering as more of an offensive strategy or is it defensive to protect what you have?

 speaker

-It's well, we're doing we're doing both.
-And it's just kind of imagine the entire kind of portfolio across the board.
-Our mix of customers who buy both either the an existing wireless adding Internet or an existing Internet adding wireless or a new to Bell buying both at the same time, that's increasing.
-So that mix is increasing.
-But if you look at our overall base, you know, the bundled customer is still the minority of customers in terms of the overall mix.
-Thank you
+It's, well, we're doing both and it's just kind of managing the entire kind of portfolio across the board.
+Now, our mix of customers who buy both, either the, you know, an existing wireless adding internet or an existing internet adding wireless or a new to Bell buying both at the same time, that's increasing.
+So that mix is increasing, but if you look at our overall base, you know, the bundled customer is still the minority of customers in terms of the overall mix.

 speaker